FormidableLabs/victory-docs/src/screens/docs/components/victory-brush-container/ecology.md

 ### selectedDomain

 The optional `selectedDomain` prop describes the highlighted state.
-This prop is an object that specifies separate arrays for x and y.
+This prop is an object that specifies separate arrays for `x` and `y`.
 Each array is a tuple that describes the minimum and maximum values to render.
 If this prop is not provided initially, the chart will render with the entire domain highlighted.
 When this prop changes, the chart will render with a new highlighted domain.